“Everything’s science fiction until someone makes it science fact.”

 When the hack goes spectacularly wrong Emika thinks she’s heading for a swift arrest and jail.
 But instead she is whisked to Tokyo where she meets Warcross’s creator–eccentric young millionaire Hideo Tanaka–and is hired to work as a spy and bounty hunter tracking down a hacker who is threatening the Warcross world.

 To cover for her real mission Emika is placed in the Wardraft and becomes part of the Championship.
-Winning the Championship and finding the hacker could change Emika’s life forever.
+Winning the Championship and finding the hacker could change Emika’s life.
 Getting too close to the truth could change the world of Warcross and beyond forever in Warcross (2017) by Marie Lu.

 Warcross is the first book in Lu’s Warcross duology.